kolinsturt/kolinsturt.github.io/_posts/2020-02-01-remote_collaboration.md

 ### Cryptocurrency

+A good way to keep a level of financial privacy is to use cash.
+While companies are moving away from cash and the pandemic is accelerating that, there are many online and technical servies that accept cryptocurrency.

 #### Cryptocurrency - [Monero](https://web.getmonero.org)
 Monero is a cryptocurrency that solves many of the privacy and security issues of Bitcoin.

 #### Cryptocurrency exchange network - [Bisq](https://bisq.network)
 Banks and governments have forced many companies to undo security for Bitcoin and Litecoin trading.
-For example, while cryptocurrency solves the privacy problem, many organizations are requiring government ID and photographs to do purchasing or exchanges.
+For example, while cryptocurrency solves the privacy problem, many organizations are requiring government ID and photographs to do purchases or exchanges.
 Bisq is the opposite of that.
 It's a private exchange network that does not not require you to submit your personal information to do exchanges and transactions.

+#### Bitcoin ATMs
+One way to obtain cryptocurrency with a degree of privacy is through a bitcoin ATM, however some regions have specific laws which require identification or have limits.
+You can find the [specific regulations](https://www.loc.gov/law/help/cryptocurrency/world-survey.php) and [ATMs near you](https://coinatmradar.com).
+The know-your-customer measures are set by the provider so it's ultimately up to them how strict the identification settings are.
+Many of the ATM listings are starting to put that information in the description for the location so that you don't waste travel time.

 ### Where To Go From Here
 That's it for now.
 For more information about security and privacy, see the suggestions in my <a href="https://kolinsturt.github.io/lessons/2018/06/01/privacy_activists_investigators">Privacy Tips for Investigators</a> article.

 If you have any questions, feel free to contact me through any of the contact options at the top of this page.
-Last but not least, stay safe during this new and unknown time.
+Last but not least, stay safe.